Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 `varType`.
 For instance, the specific `varType` `%DATASETID%` is used for all dataset parts, but you may need to display different component in the webapp for some file parameters (e.g; a file upload vs. a table that users can edit).

-To define an extended var type, you must set the `options.subType` property in your parameter configuration.
+To define an extended var type, you must set the `additionalData.subType` property in your parameter configuration.

 Example: